-- From version 8.0.17, instances must use a unique server\id within an InnoDB Cluster.
-When you use the Cluster.addInstance(instance) operation, if the server\id of instance is already used by an instance in the cluster then the operation fails with an error. - From version 8.0.23, instances should be configured to use the parallel replication applier.
+- From version 8.0.17, instances must use a unique server_id within an InnoDB Cluster.
+When you use the Cluster.addInstance(instance) operation, if the server_id of instance is already used by an instance in the cluster then the operation fails with an error. - From version 8.0.23, instances should be configured to use the parallel replication applier.
 See Configuring the Parallel Replication Applier. - During the process of configuring an instance for InnoDB Cluster, the majority of the system variables required for using an instance are configured.
-But AdminAPI does not configure the transaction\isolation system variable, which means that it defaults to REPEATABLE READ.
+But AdminAPI does not configure the transaction_isolation system variable, which means that it defaults to REPEATABLE READ.
 This does not impact a single-primary cluster, but if you are using a multi-primary cluster then unless you rely on REPEATABLE READ semantics in your applications, we recommend using the READ COMMITTED isolation level.
-See Group Replication Limitations.
+See Group Replication Limitations. - The relevant configuration options for the instance, particularly the Group Replication configuration options, must be in a single option file.
+InnoDB Cluster only supports a single option file for server instances and does not support the use of the --defaults-extra-file option to specify an additional option file.
+For any AdminAPI operation working with the instance's option file the main file must be specified.
+If you want to use multiple option files for configuration options that do not relate to InnoDB Cluster, you must configure the files manually, make sure they are updated correctly considering the precedence rules for the use of multiple option files, and ensure that the settings relating to InnoDB Cluster are not incorrectly overwritten by options in an extra unrecognized option file.